Home > Business > Commercial > Negotiate: a structured approach, an adapted attitude

 • Consolidate

-1. Build: preparation for the negotiation
+1. Building: preparing for the negotiation

-The 3 rules for successful negotiation are:
+The 3 rules for successful negotiation are :

-• 1: prepare well
+• 1: being well prepared

-• 2: prepare well
+• 2: being well prepared

-• 3: prepare well
+• 3: being well prepared

 2. Contact: welcome, relationship

-3. Know: the art of questioning
+3. Knowledge: the art of questioning

-• open to let others express themselves;
+• open to allow others to express themselves;

-• closed to clarify certain points;
+• to clarify certain points;

 • alternatives to clarify positions.